 You can only get to the win by doing the work.

 Marriage is much the same.
-To do marriage well, you’ve got to do the work.
+To do marriage well, you’ve got to put in the training.
 You’ve got to communicate, connect, give, forgive, and sacrifice with discipline – whether you feel like it or not.
 There will be easy days, when the practice is easy and your love is shining bright.
 But there will also be other days, when you don’t feel like loving, connecting, and forgiving – or even feel like you’ve got nothing left to give.
 But that’s when the work of marriage really kicks in.
 That’s when you decide how bad you want this thing, and choose to do the work to get to the goal.

 You can only get to the win by doing the work.